Volunteers arranging compost bins at a community garden in Chessington

 We also use evidence-based metrics to report environmental performance: tonnes diverted from landfill, percentage recycled, estimated CO2 savings from low-carbon vans, and beneficiary counts from charity redistributions.
 These metrics help us refine operations and demonstrate steady progress toward our recycling percentage target.

-Community compost heap with people adding garden trimmings Making Sustainable Gardening Normal The aim of Gardeners Chessington is simple: to normalise an eco-friendly waste disposal area and a sustainable rubbish gardening area across homes, allotments and community spaces.
+A woman wearing a straw garden hat, a red and black checked shirt, and gardening gloves is kneeling in a lush backyard garden near a low wooden flower bed filled with yellow and white flowering plants.
+The garden features a well-maintained grassy lawn, surrounded by dense green shrubs and trees, creating a vibrant and natural outdoor space.
+In the background, mature trees and a hedge form a backdrop under bright, sunny weather.
+The scene captures a moment of outdoor gardening activity, reflecting care for outdoor spaces that garden gardeners in Chessington and nearby areas often undertake as part of horticultural and landscaping services.
+The natural textures of the soil, grass, and leaves are visible, emphasizing the healthy, cultivated environment designed for sustainability and outdoor enjoyment.
+Making Sustainable Gardening Normal The aim of Gardeners Chessington is simple: to normalise an eco-friendly waste disposal area and a sustainable rubbish gardening area across homes, allotments and community spaces.
 Through careful separation, intelligent logistics via local transfer stations, strong charity partnerships and the roll-out of low-carbon vans, we create a replicable model that respects both municipal waste policies and the needs of local gardeners.
 Join us in turning garden waste into resources, and together we can achieve a cleaner, greener Chessington for future seasons.

 Gardeners Chessington